vlazzarini/opcode_compiler/README.md

 ires = compilestr(SCscode)
 ```

-A more elaborare C++ example is also found in the examples directory.
+A more elaborare C++ example is also found in the examples
+directory.
+In this particular use case, the handle provided by the
+compiler opcode is not employed elsewhere.

 Module function calls
 ------------------